 Dashboard Showcase Part II

-Speaker(s): Janna Gamache, Reporting Manager, BC Hydro, Katina Fischer, Lead Application Analyst/Developer, Clark Public Utilities
+Speaker(s): Janna Gamache, Reporting Manager, BC Hydro, Katina Fischer, Lead Application Analyst/Developer, Clark Public Utilities, Ted Herman, Sr Manager, Southern California Edison

-This session will be a continuation from Day 1's dashboard presentations.
+This session is a continuation from Day 1's dashboard presentations.

 12:15 PM - 1:00 PM